 Appointments are necessary for many visas for the UK, including student visas.
-These appointments are an opportunity to prove your eligibility and also give details such as your biometrics.
+These appointments are an opportunity to prove your eligibility and give details such as your biometrics.
 Biometric information includes having your photograph and fingerprints taken.
 Make sure to have all of your paperwork prepared before attending the appointment.

 Can I stay in the UK before or after my student visa?

 If you wish to stay in the UK after your student visa has expired, it is important to check whether you need a tourist visa, student visa or work permit.
-Overstaying your visa in the UK can have many serious consequences that could affect you, especially if you wanted to return to the UK in the future.
+Overstaying your visa in the UK can have many serious consequences that could affect you, especially if you want to return to the UK in the future.

 UK Safety for Overseas Students

-- Always lock your doors and windows when you leave your home or at night whilst your sleeping to prevent the risk of intruders.
+- Always lock your doors and windows when you leave your home or at night whilst you’re sleeping to prevent the risk of intruders.
 If you need to store a spare key, use a lockbox rather than stashing it under a doormat.